Bluefin Tuna Fishing Charters out of Gloucester, MA

 A typical catch can vary greatly with each charter.
 Some days we have up to 10 bites and other days we have no bites, however we are one of the most productive tuna boats in New England!

 Our past track record speaks for itself.
-Our best year was102 giant tuna hooked and 63 landed in 2015.
+Our best year was over 100 giant tuna hooked and 88 landed in 2016.
 To date we have 9 giants over 1,000 pounds and many other years just as close to our all time best.

 As for school tuna each year, there are too many to count!
 And yes, there are days we don’t catch tuna, but we do give it 100% effort every day.
 We will stay longer or travel further if we have too.
 You will call it quits before we do.
 The majority of the school tuna we catch are between 180 and 220 pounds and are getting bigger each year with their return.